vaibhavbaweja7/vaibhavbaweja7/README.md

 ### Hi there 👋
 * I am Vaibhav Baweja.
 I am curently pursuing Masters of Computer Applications from BVICAM,IP university,Delhi.
 * My primary areas of interest are Web Development aand Data Science.
-* I have done internship at INMAS,DRDO where I developed deep learning models on EEG data using BCI
+* I have done internship at INMAS,DRDO where I developed deep learning models on EEG data using BCI.
 * I have done multiple projects in deep learning,machine learning and web development.
 * I am currently brushing up my skills in Javascript and plan to learn React.